Supergiovane/node-red-contrib-knx-ultimate/README.md

 </details>
 <details><summary>Filling helpers</summary>

-If you import your ETS CSV file, just begin typing the group address or the device name in the Group Address textbox and a list of possible matches will appear.
+If you import your ETS CSV or ESF file, just begin typing the group address or the device name in the Group Address textbox and a list of possible matches will appear.
 Just select an item in the list it and have datapoint and device name auto populated.
 You can then accept the auto populated fields or change it.

 </details>
 <details><summary>Automatic encoding/deconding of KNX datagrams</summary>